JanHerca/urantiapedia/output/wikijs/en/article/Rafael_Mondejar/La_carrera_ascendente.md

 5. **To this end, our instructors** <ins>have the task of teaching us worship</ins> in such a way that it enables us to achieve the satisfaction of expressing ourselves and, at the same time, be able to pay attention to the essential activities of Paradise.
 Without the improvement in <ins>the technique of worship that they teach us</ins>, we would need hundreds of years to fully and satisfactorily express our emotions of intelligent appreciation and gratitude.
 The Leaders of Worship open up unknown avenues of expression so that we can achieve, in less time, the goal of supreme pleasure and the most sublime expression of ourselves.
 6. **This is such a rewarding work for our instructors** that all Primary Supernaphim long to be Leaders of Worship; and all ascending beings would like to remain forever in that attitude of supreme worship and spiritual praise.
 To prevent this, because there are other things to do in Paradise, the Assignment Chiefs are responsible for periodically breaking up these meetings.
-7. **So great are our raptures of adoration that, since the time of Grandfanda, the Supernaphim have never been able to fully accommodate the Spirit of Adoration in Paradise.
+7. **So great are our raptures of adoration that**, <ins>since the time of Grandfanda, the Supernaphim have never been able to fully accommodate the Spirit of Adoration in Paradise</ins>.
 This is because personalities of their own perfection (such as the Supernaphim) cannot fully appreciate the astonishing reactions of spiritual emotion in beings like ourselves, who have made our way upward slowly and laboriously from the spiritual darkness of the lower worlds of time and space.
-When we finally attain and comprehend the presence of the Paradise Powers, there comes within us a gigantic explosion of the emotions accumulated over the centuries, a spectacle which astonishes the Supernaphim and evokes in the Paradise Deities the supreme joy of divine satisfaction.
+When we finally attain and comprehend the presence of the Paradise Powers, there comes within us a <ins>gigantic explosion of the emotions accumulated</ins> over the centuries, a spectacle which astonishes the Supernaphim and evokes in the Paradise Deities the supreme joy of divine satisfaction.

 **167**